r-pufky/docs/services/plex/README.md

 Generally this happens when you are playing media on Plex Home Theater or Plex app, where `transcoding` is being used.
 The app will crash generally with a message of `Conversation failed.
 Transcoder crashed or failed to start up`.
-This usuall happens because the transcoder was not able to write to the transcoding directory.
+This usually happens because the transcoder was not able to write to the transcoding directory.

  * Ensure `Transcoding` directory is setup properly on Plex Server.